Venice: The Series: Filming

 The web series is set in, and filmed in, Venice Beach, California, United States.
 It is filmed digitally.
 Each episode of season 1 is 6–10 minutes long, while episodes from subsequent seasons run approximately 15 minutes.

 Distribution and release

 The first three seasons were released for free, and are viewable, on the video sharing website YouTube.
-The fourth season is available on the show's website, and requires a paid subscription.
+The fourth, fifth and sixth seasons are available streaming on the show's website to rent or buy.

 DVDs of past seasons of the show are also available for sale online at the website.

 Reception and awards

 In 2011, Venice: The Series won the first Daytime Emmy Award for Outstanding Special Class Short Format Daytime, and won again in 2014 for Outstanding New Approaches Drama Series.
 The series was nominated for a Daytime Emmy Award for Outstanding Digital Daytime Drama Series in 2017.
 In 2018, Venice was nominated for Outstanding Digital Daytime Drama Series and Outstanding Directing in a Digital Drama Series.